Hit enter to search

 Conventional application development, however, was unable to catch up with the speed of that progress.
-By conventional, I mean everything other than web application development - desktop application development, console application development, etc.
+By conventional, I mean everything other than web-based application development - desktop application development, console application development, etc.

 Another reason why to choose the web is that today's web applications provide a level of interactivity and usability that matches or in some cases even excels the rival native applications.
 And if you add cloud services into the mix, it becomes even more obvious why the web will remain an invaluable resource.

 Web-based applications are dynamic web sites programmed on the server and delivered to the client through a browser.
 Any device, whether desktop or mobile, can function as a client.
 Web-based applications cover all sort of application types.
 Today, it would not be possible to imagine online banking, social networking, E-commerce, interactive games, online training and CMS without the existence of web-based apps.

 Since the demand for web and mobile applications is growing, new approaches and new technologies are also emerging.
 In addition to mobile technologies, cloud technologies are also making a rapid and permanent impact on modern business.
 As businesses are slowly but surely migrating to the cloud, it's inevitable to convert all desktop applications to web-based ones to reach the target audience and keep up with the competition.